On this page

 How to use picture-in-picture overlay in Clipchamp

 Step 1.
-Import your own videos and images or add stock media
+Import videos or select stock footage

-To start creating a video using the picture-in-picture video layout, you’ll need to import your own media or add stock videos.
-Click on the import media button in the your media tab on the toolbar to browse your computer files, import videos from your phone, or connect your OneDrive.
+To import your own videos, photos, and audio, click on the import media button in the your media tab on the toolbar to browse your computer files, or connect your OneDrive.

-Next, add your media onto the timeline from the your media tab.
-Drag and drop each video or asset onto the timeline one above the other.
+Note: Make sure your videos are stacked one above the other on the timeline.
 The video you would like to layer on top as the picture-in-picture, make sure to place it above your other video on the timeline.

 Step 2.
 Apply the picture-in-picture video layout